 1.INTRODUCTION

+Ecosystem Based (?)
 Disaster Risk Reduction (Eco-DRR) is the sustainable management, conservation and restoration of ecosystems to reduce disaster risk, with the aim of achieving sustainable and resilient development (UNDRR, 2015).
 It is a cost-effective and sustainable approach to reducing vulnerability (IPCC, 2012).
 The ecosystem services offer protection against vagaries of nature (Burby, 1998; Daily, 1997) which potentially contribute to hazard mitigation, livelihood security and resilience to disasters (FAO, 2011).
 The Global Platforms for Disaster Risk Reduction (2011) have highlighted the importance of integrating ecosystem management as a key component in DRR strategies.
-Moreover, outcomes from “Rio+20 – The Future We Want” now clearly recognize DRR as a critical component of sustainable development.
+Moreover, outcomes from “Rio+20 – The Future We Want” now clearly recognize Disaster Risk Reduction (DRR) as a critical component of sustainable development.
 Ecological imbalances and poor land use practices are contributing to localized disasters.
 A nature-led solution is needed to manage the risks of frequent rainfall, earthquakes, landslides and floods.